-The payout on the DCP Enterprise and corporate scorecard objectives range from 0% if the minimum level of performance is not achieved, 50% if the minimum level of performance is achieved, 100% if the target level of performance is achieved and 200% if the maximum level of performance is achieved.
-When the performance level falls between these percentages, payout will be determined by straight-line interpolation.
+The payout on the Partnership objectives range from 0% if the minimum level of performance is not achieved, 50% if the minimum level of performance is achieved, 100% if the target level of performance is achieved and 200% if the maximum level of performance is achieved.
+When the performance level falls between these percentages, payout will be evaluated using straight-line interpolation with the final percentages determined by the compensation committee.

-Early in 2017, management prepared a report on the achievement of the DCP Enterprise objectives during 2016.
+Early in 2018, management prepared a report on the achievement of the Partnership objectives during 2017.
 These results were then reviewed and approved by the compensation committee.
-The level of performance achieved in 2016 for each of the STI objectives was as follows:
+The level of performance achieved in 2017 for each of the STI objectives was as follows: